Strathclyde-Marine-Robotics-Society/Electrical/README.md

-# 🛥️ Robotic Vessel Documentation
+# 🛥️ Strathvoyger 3 Vessl Documentation

 Welcome to the documentation for the **Strathvoyager 3 Robotic Vessel** - Electrical, Low level and battery